circlol/newload/README.md

 - **Bitlocker Decryption**

-  [^]: Use switch parameter `-SkipBitlocker` to skip this section

 ​

 <h2>⚠️Things to keep in mind before running</h2>

-1. New Loads is primarily used by Mother Computers, a west coast canadian retail/repair shop, therefor the script will set the time-zone of the system it's run on to Pacific Standard Time.
+1. New Loads is primarily used by Mother Computers, therefor the script will set the time-zone of the system it's run on to Pacific Standard Time.
-2. Unless run with switch parameter `-NoBranding` the script will apply OEM information in settings and a wallpaper will be applied.
-The OEM information is tied to Mother Computers.
+2. ~~Unless run with switch parameter `-NoBranding` the script will apply OEM information in settings and a wallpaper will be applied.
+The OEM information is tied to Mother Computers.~~ -NoBranding temporarily removed
 3. New Loads was not designed to account for an already lived in OS, it is meant to be run on a fresh operating system.
-Please note that you may experience unwanted changes.
+Please note that you may experience unwanted changes

 ⚠️ **DISCLAIMER:** _You are using this software at your own risk, I am not responsible for any data loss or damage that may occur.
 It's not guaranteed that every feature removed from the system can be easily restored._